jakob-david/SP_Simulator/README.md

 The result can be seen in Figure 2.
 The potential is pushing the two gaussian peaks even stronger towards each other.
 Therefore, the point of the first meeting is around time-step 25.
 The frequency of the meeting points is increased because of the potential.
 This is again as expected.

 ### Simulating a 2D-Particle
+The code can easily be adapted from simulating a 1D-particle to simulating a 2D-particle in the $V=0$ case.
+Unfortunately, the representation of the system is a little bit harder than in the 1D case.
+Therefore, now only a few time-steps of the simulation are displayed.
+Like in the 1D case ${\hat{H}}_x$ was slightly modified to ${\hat{H}}_x=V+5Vint$.
+As for the 1D case periodic boundary conditions were used.
+The most challenging part extend the code into the 2D case was to get the right matrix of wave numbers.
+The correct calculation is shown in equation 14.